GoogleContainerTools/kpt-functions-catalog/functions/go/enable-gcp-services/README.md

-# project-services-list
+# enable-gcp-services

 ## Overview

 <!--mdtogo:Short-->

-The `project-services-list` function generates [project service](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service) resources from a list of services to enable [GCP APIs](https://cloud.google.com/apis) within a specified project.
+The `enable-gcp-services` function generates [project service](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service) resources from a list of services to enable [GCP APIs](https://cloud.google.com/apis) within a specified project.
 This allows users to succinctly define all the services necessary in a single resource and have tighter control over which services are enabled in a specific project.